 Another way to monetize a medical mobile application is to use the platform for promoting discounts and special offers.
 For instance, a medical center can offer a discount on the next lab test.
 App owners can become partners with third parties interested in promoting their products or services.
 The only thing necessary for such partnerships is to find out what products and services are appealing to app users.
 This type of promotion can help patients stay loyal to the application.

 App owners can offer paid gamification elements to engage users.
-Gamification can be adapted to the medical mobile app environment by creating stories and achievement levels for users.
+Gamification is another way ofhow to monetize an app.
+It can be adapted to the medical mobile app environment by creating stories and achievement levels for users.
 Games can be incorporated to help patients follow prescribed medications, stick to exercise routines, or attend all scheduled visits.
 A gamification approach can be of particular interest to families with kids.
 Games can help entertain children who undergo treatment.
 For instance, a parent can let their kid play a dedicated game about pills when the child is taking medication.
 For adults, app owners can get creative with rewards that can include free advice, discounts, or bonus points that can be redeemed for prizes or services.

-In order to decide which monetization strategy works for you, you need to analyze the type of application you’re creating and the features you’re including in it.
+In order to decide which monetization strategy works for you and how to make money from mobile apps, you need to analyze the type of application you’re creating and the features you’re including in it.
 This will help you direct your strategy, which is sure to influence your app’s architecture and its further monetization potential.
 It’s best to think of possible ways to derive revenue from your app at the inception stage so that you can deliver a digital solution and get your first income from it.